ImageMagick/Usage-Markdown/canvas/index.md

 Tile images can be very large or very small, are designed to fit together side-by-side and vertically to cover large areas of space.

-Thanks to the World Wide Web, there as been an explosion of tile images available for use (finding what you want is another matter).
+Thanks to the World Wide Web, there has been an explosion of tile images available for use (finding what you want is another matter).
 Below are a set of tiled images which I copied from [Anthony's Icon Library](http://www.ict.griffith.edu.au/anthony/icons/) for use through out these example pages.

 [![\[IM Output\]](bg.gif)](bg.gif)